Reasoning in Stardog is a powerful tool. Here are some hints to make it easier.

 As Stardog’s lead support engineer, when an end user has a problem with the software, it crosses my desk at some point during its lifetime.
 Suffice to say I have seen all varieties of issues come in: from simple misunderstandings to mundane one-line fixes to major bugs.

-In this post I to cover one of the most common topics that I see, and that’s reasoning.
+In this post I want to cover one of the most common topics that I see, and that’s reasoning.
 Which makes sense: reasoning is a very big component of a knowledge graph platform, and one with a lot of specifications, twiddly knobs, and gotchas.
 I’ll be summarizing the most common types of questions that people have and the most common answers, too.

 Note that Stardog includes both logical and statistical reasoning capabilities.
 In this post I’m focusing only on logical reasoning.